YangangCao/TRUNet/README.md

 # TRU-Net
 unofficial implement for "REAL-TIME DENOISING AND DEREVERBERATION WTIH TINY RECURRENT U-NET"

-I have realized the architecture in paper but no idea about training it, contribution is welcome.
+I only implement the network and achieve the same parameters number with paper, contribution is welcome.